The multioperation make-to-order process is a production process that meets the following conditions:

 When you start the multioperation make-to-order process, do the following:

-- To manage multioperation production, select the Use WIP documents check box in Settings > Production > Other.
+- To manage multioperation production, select the Enable Production subsystem checkbox in Settings > Production.

 - Plantwide allocation (PA).
 A single overhead rate is used across the company.